 Subadult - Similar to adult but with black tips to the white flight feathers.

 Southeast and southwest regions of Australia.
-Has also been introduced to all of New Zealand.
+Has also been introduced to New Zealand, Florida and the Netherlands.

 This is a monotypic species.